Montpelier, Vermont: History

 In 1927, after a particularly wet summer and fall, heavy rains began on the evening of November 2 that continued until the morning of November 4.
 The heaviest rain fell on November 3, when more than seven inches fell in a six-hour period.
 The prolonged heavy rains on top of the already saturated soil from the summer and fall proved to be more than the watercourses could handle.
 Brooks and rivers overflowed, carrying trees and logs in their wake.
 Dams, bridges and embankments were destroyed.
 Buildings were submerged, farm animals drowned, and homes and barns were swept away.
 Rivers reached 13 feet or more above their normal depths.
 Flood waters gradually receded, leaving behind silt, gravel and debris.
 At least a foot of mud was left on the floors of downtown stores.

 At the time, only two stores in Montpelier carried flood insurance.
 The staggering loss represented an average of $400 for every man, woman, and child in town—equivalent to roughly $5,760 in 2018 dollars.
 In the days following the flood, Vermont was widely praised for its recovery efforts.
 President Calvin Coolidge, in particular, hailed the “indomitable spirit” of Vermonters, of whom he was one.

 In response to the damage suffered by Montpelier and surrounding communities in the Great Flood of 1927, the Civilian Conservation Corps built the Wrightsville Dam during a period from 1933 to 1935.
 The resulting reservoir, Wrightsville Reservoir, required the disbandment and flooding of the village of Wrightsville, which contained at least 30 built structures at the time.

 The City of Montpelier grew slowly in the late 19th and early 20th centuries during the period of intensive out-migration from the state to new lands in the West, or to industrial centers elsewhere in New England.
 Montpelier was already established as a government, market, service and industrial center in the region.
 When the automobile arrived, new state highways were routed to the city limits, and traffic then circulated through the original streets of the city.
 In 1954, a new bridge was constructed at Bailey Avenue which linked to an extension of Winooski Avenue, now Memorial Drive, and diverted some of the traffic from the downtown area.

 An early spring thaw in March 1992 caused an ice jam to form in the Winooski River downstream of the Bailey Avenue bridge in Montpelier.
 In less than an hour, water levels in the Winooski and North Branch rivers rose upstream of the ice jam and flooded downtown Montpelier.
 The damage shut down 120 businesses, left 50 residents without homes, disrupted the operations of state government, and caused upwards of $5 million in damage.

+Heavy rains on July 10–11, 2023, resulted in catastrophic flooding in Montpelier and many other parts of Vermont.
+In addition to many residences, the waters severely affected multiple downtown businesses as well as the city's fire department, police department, and City Hall.